hje58raf/MS-1/README.md

 # Credits

 ## Content
-Most of the code was developed by the use of Bootstrap's library throughout the project for the purpose of ensuring the responsiveness of the website such as the Navbar, Gifs and Animation Gallery.
-I found inspiration for Artwork gallery and footer in two Code Institute projects: Love Running and Mini project with Bootstrap 4.
+Most of the code was developed by the use of Bootstrap's library throughout the project to ensure the responsiveness of the website such as the Navbar, Gifs and Animation Gallery.
+I found inspiration for the Artwork gallery and footer in two Code Institute projects: Love Running and Mini project with Bootstrap 4.

 ## Media